greenfork/kisa/README.md

 ### Kakoune

-Uses regex with slight modifications to allow code reuse and nested structures.
+[Kakoune] uses regex with slight modifications to allow code reuse and nested structures.
 Looks almost good enough: usually it is hard to edit and some rare constructs seem hard to implement (I couldn't implement highlighting for [slim], but maybe I'm not that smart).